abhinavkakku/abhinavkakku/src/content/blog/htb-lame.md

 ```

-Searching Exploits\
+Searching Exploits
-vsftpd anonymous Login to [FTP](../linux/ftp.md) did not give any results, hence looking at SMBA.
+vsftpd anonymous Login to FTP did not give any results, hence looking at SMB.

 ```bash
 ┌──(abhinav㉿ETHICALHACKX)-[~]